See by:open filter

 Yuko also handles various aspects of cross-border and domestic business transactions including energy projects, fintech related projects, licensing, mergers and acquisitions, international disputes, compliance matters, and general corporate matters.

 Before joining Orrick, she worked at Morrison & Foerster from 2006 to 2010.
 Previously, she worked at Yanagida & Partners (formerly known as Yanagida & Nomura), a Japanese law firm in Tokyo.

 Yuko is a member of the Energy and Infrastructure Group.
 Her practice mainly focuses on M&A, project financing, and permits and authorizations of renewable energy projects.
 She also handles real estate transactions, environmental conservation and fintech matters.

-Yuko is a member of the environmental preservation committees of the Japan Federation of Bar Associations.
+Yuko has been appointed as special member of the Environmental Preservation Committee of the Japan Federation of Bar Associations every year since 2006.

 Francesca Isgrò, a Partner in the Rome office, is the responsible for the Administrative Law and member of the Banking & Finance Group.
 Francesca has extensive experience in administrative law, with a special focus on public contract work, tenders, supplies and services, and assistance and consulting in the event of litigation.